Topic: Blue Chip Stocks

 When we single out our aggressive favourites, or aggressive stocks to buy, we try to choose those with as much underlying value and as many hidden assets as possible.
 This is the best way, for both conservative investors and aggressive investors alike, to cut risk with those stocks.

-Our stock selections for the aggressive investor tend to be more volatile than our conservative recommendations for conservative investors–for example, almost all bank stocks in Canada.
+Our stock selections for the aggressive investor tend to be more volatile than our conservative recommendations for conservative investors–for example, almost all bank stocks in Canada, which are often considered among the safest Canadian investments.
 As well, aggressive stocks to buy can give you bigger gains and bigger losses.
 This may be due to financial leverage, or to the risk in their industry or particular situation.
 Keep in mind that these, or any aggressive investments, should make up only a smaller part of most Successful Investor portfolios for conservative investors.

 Zeroing in on a handful of small to medium-sized companies can pay off nicely when it works, but it can be extremely costly when you pick too few winners and/or too many duds.